Dylante5/Stacked-and-Synced-CIS4914-Project/README.md

 ## License

+- This project is licensed under the MIT License, see the MIT license tab for more details.
-Third-party packages used in this project retain their respective licenses, which can be found in the project’s **`package-lock.json`** files in the web and api directories.
+- Third-party packages used in this project retain their respective licenses, which can be found in the project’s **`package-lock.json`** files in the web and api directories.